 The BSAVA strongly recommends that the neutering of companion animals should be considered for reasons of population control and the prevention of unwanted litters.

-The decision as to whether to neuter the individual animal for medical or behavioural reasons needs to take into account factors such as species, gender, breed and age of the animal as well as current and future health status.
+The decision as to whether to neuter the individual animal for medical or behavioural reasons needs to consider factors such as species, sex, breed and age of the animal as well as current and future health status.
 Veterinary advice should always be sought regarding the risks and benefits in individual cases.

-There are now a number of options regarding the timing and methods of neutering and these options should be discussed between the owner and veterinary surgeon when making decisions for an individual animal.
+There are now several options regarding the timing and methods of neutering and these options should be discussed between the owner and veterinary surgeon when making decisions for an individual animal.

-The BSAVA strongly supports the practice of neutering cats (castration of tom cats and spaying of queens) for the over-riding reason of preventing unwanted kittens, thus removing the problems associated with finding homes or increasing the stray population.
+The BSAVA strongly supports the practice of neutering cats (castration of males (tom cats) and ovariectomy or ovariohysterectomy (spaying) of females (queens)) for the over-riding reason of preventing unwanted kittens, thus removing the problems associated with finding homes or increasing the stray population.

 Additional benefits of neutering cats include:

-The BSAVA is a member of the Cat Group and supports the Policy of the Cat Group on pre-pubertal neutering (i.e at 4 months of age rather than at the traditional 6 months of age).
+The BSAVA is a member of the Cat Group and supports the policy of pre-pubertal neutering (i.e at 4 months of age or older rather than at the traditional 6 months of age or older).

-The BSAVA recommends that neutering of dogs should be considered in the following circumstances:
+The BSAVA recommends that neutering of dogs (castration of males and ovariectomy or ovariohysterectomy of females) should be considered in the following circumstances:

-Before neutering for reasons of undesirable behaviour it is important to consult a veterinary surgeon to ascertain the role of sexual hormones in the development and maintenance of the behaviour.
+Before neutering for reasons of undesirable behaviour it is important to consult a veterinary surgeon or animal behaviourist to ascertain the role of sexual hormones in the development and maintenance of the behaviour The BSAVA does not have a specific view on pre-pubertal neutering in dogs but does not support the practice of routinely neutering dogs under the age of 4 months.

-The BSAVA recommends that all non-breeding rabbits should be neutered (ovario-hysterectomy and castration respectively) soon after they attain sexual maturity.
+The BSAVA recommends that all non-breeding rabbits should be neutered (ovario-hysterectomy and castration, respectively, for females and males) soon after they attain sexual maturity.
 The exact age varies with respect to breed, ranging from 4-6 months and up to 9 months in giant breeds.

 Benefits of neutering include: